sign-language-processing/sign-language-processing.github.io/src/index.md

 convolutional layers followed by 3D max-pooling layers.
 The key insight of this architecture is the endowing of the 2D sub-modules (filters and pooling kernels) with an additional temporal dimension.
-This methodology makes feasible to learn spatio-temporal features from videos, while it leverages efficient known architecture designs and parameters.
+This methodology makes learning spatio-temporal features from videos feasible while leveraging efficient known architecture designs and parameters.

 TODO @pu2019iterative 3D ResNet+LSTM
-Pu et al. [45] propose a framework comprising a 3D CNN for feature extraction, a RNN for sequence learning and two different decoding strategies, one performed with CTC and the other with an attentional decoder RNN.
-The glosses predicted by the attentional decoder are utilised to draw a warping path using a soft-DTW [47] alignment constraint.
+Pu et al. [45] propose a framework comprising a 3D CNN for feature extraction, an RNN for sequence learning, and two different decoding strategies, one performed with CTC and the other with an attentional decoder RNN.
+The glosses predicted by the attentional decoder are utilized to draw a warping path using a soft-DTW [47] alignment constraint.
 The warping paths display the alignments between glosses and video segments.
 The proposed pseudo-alignments are then